Exceen/game-categories-lite/readme.txt

 NOTE: Legacy-format gclite_filter.txt files will be auto-converted to the new "===SECTION===" gclite_filter.txt format if you run my "Homebrew Sorter Ultimate" app.
-(You can hide update/game/dlc folders directly in the "Homebrew Sorter Ultimate app.)
+(You can hide update/game/dlc folders directly from the "Homebrew Sorter Ultimate app's GUI.)

 ------------------------------------------
 Additional Info: